Tribal Court

 OTHER (If not specifically listed, above)

-If the charge is listed as a 1st Degree Felony in the New Mexico Statutes Annotated 1978 (NMSA) (Chapter 30 or 66 only)
+If the charge is listed as a 1st Class crime in the PSA Codes or a 1st degree felony in New Mexico Statutes Annotated 1978 (NMSA) (Chapter 66 only)

 No Bond

-If the charge is listed as a 2nd Degree Felony in the New Mexico Statutes Annotated 1978 (NMSA) (Chapter 30 or 66 only)
+If the charge is listed as a 2nd Class crime in the PSA Codes or a 2nd degree felony in the New Mexico Statutes Annotated 1978 (NMSA) (Chapter 66 only)

 $2500.00

-If the charge is listed as a 3rd Degree Felony in the New Mexico Statutes Annotated 1978 (NMSA) (Chapter 30 or 66 only)
+If the charge is listed as a 3rd Class crime in the PSA Codes or a 3rd degree felony in the New Mexico Statutes Annotated 1978 (NMSA) (Chapter 66 only)

 $1000.00

-If the charge is listed as a 4th Degree Felony in the New Mexico Statutes Annotated 1978 (NMSA) (Chapter 30 or 66 only)
+If the charge is listed as a 4th Class crime in the PSA Codes or a 4th degree felony in the New Mexico Statutes Annotated 1978 (NMSA) (Chapter 66 only)

 $750.00

-If the charge is listed as a Misdemeanor in the New Mexico Statutes Annotated 1978 (NMSA) (Chapter 30 or 66 only)
+If the charge is listed as a 5th Class crime in the PSA Codes or a misdemeanor in the New Mexico Statutes Annotated 1978 (NMSA) (Chapter 66 only)

 $500.00

-If the charge is listed as a Petty Misdemeanor in New Mexico Statutes Annotated 1978 (NMSA) (Chapter 30 or 66 only)
+If the charge is listed as a 6th Class crime in the PSA Codes or petty misdemeanor in the New Mexico Statutes Annotated 1978 (NMSA) (Chapter 66 only)

 $250.00